 It's an important thing to have for your company because it acts as proof of identification and gives the Ohio Secretary of State permission to use its Social Security Number (SSN).

 You will need this information if you plan on filing any taxes in Ohio or want to open a business bank account.
-It also applies to commercial activity tax.
+It also applies to the commercial activity tax.

 To get an EIN, you must fill out the SS-4 form and submit it with the following information: